lshi18/tic_tac_toe/README.md

 mix test --no-start
 ```

-# Elixir challenge

-This repository holds the spec of the recruiting challenge for Elixir developers
-at Impraise.

-## How to apply
+## Background

-1. fork the repository
-2. write your code
-3. let us know when you're done!
+This is a challenge assignment I wrote during the recruitment process of a company I applied.

+Below are some of the original requirments that came with the challenge.

 ### What we're paying attention to